stslxg/my-to-read-list/README.md

 my-to-read-list
 ===============

-A client-side To-Read List web app by AngularJS and Firebase
+A client-side To-Read List web app by AngularJS and Firebase.

+See `gh-pages` branch for more details.